Hierarchical Bayesian propulsion power models for marine vessels: Conclusion and future work

 Here we had only one "data type" in the estimations (either simulated noon-report data or high-frequency data).
 In real life, one would like to combine all data (both the high-fidelity and the noon report data) in the estimation.
 This would enable efficient borrowing of information from data rich vessels.

 We feel that the results can be improved further by introducing more sophisticated propulsion power models and better hyper-models that include more ship characteristics into the estimation.
 In addition, we estimated only propulsion power; to get a complete picture of the vessel's fuel consumption (and thus emissions), we would need models for non-propulsion related power consumption (service power) and engine models to map power into fuel flow.
 An obvious topic to be analyzed in more detail is the impact of fouling effects.
-These topics, and also generalization to other ship types, are left for future work.
+The main motivation of this paper was methodological, and these topics, and also generalization to other ship types, are thus left for future work.